DiegoMarulandaB/diegomarulandab/README.md

 ## Hi 🖐🏽, I'm Diego

-### *I am Diego, Freelance frontend developer, passionate about technology, geopolitics, general culture and science.
+### *Freelance frontend developer, passionate about technology, geopolitics, general culture and science.
 My goal is to enhance my knowledge every day and thus have topics of conversation with other people.*.

 Connect with me: